Menotdan/OSdev-tutorial/1/chapter.md

 extern kmain
 exec_start:
     call kmain

+    ; Halt if the kernel exits for some reason cli
+    hlt
 ```
 This will just call the kmain function (not defined yet).
 Later we will want to load a GDT from here, but not yet.
 (The GDT in long mode is needed later for permissions, but you probably just want to see your kernel do something for now, right?)